1957 Colgate Red Raiders football team

-The 1957 Colgate Red Raiders football team was an American football team that represented Colgate University as an independent during the 1957 NCAA University Division football season.
+The 1957 Colgate Red Raiders football team was an American football team that represented Colgate University as an independent during the 1957 college football season.
 Following the offseason departure of head coach Hal Lahar, the school promoted Fred Rice, its former backfield coach, who led the team to a 3–6 record.
 Ralph Antone was the team captain.

 The team played its home games at Colgate Athletic Field in Hamilton, New York.

 Schedule

 Leading players

 Statistical leaders for the 1957 Red Raiders included: